 The District recognizes that substance abuse is a major health problem throughout the United States.
 Therefore, in order to eliminate abuse, the entire college community must be involved.
 The single consistent message is that substance abuse is wrong, dangerous, and will not be tolerated.
-The Yuba District has a "zero tolerance" policy; all campuses and centers are to be alcohol and drug free.
+The Yuba Community College District has a "zero tolerance" policy; all campuses and centers are to be alcohol and drug free.

-It is the stated policy of the Yuba District to implement a comprehensive substance abuse strategy that will work more effectively in combating potential drug use and use of drugs by students.
+It is the stated policy of the Yuba Community College District to implement a comprehensive substance abuse strategy that will work more effectively in combating potential drug use and use of drugs by students.
 The policy sets forth procedures that not only expose students to awareness of the dangers of drugs and alcohol, but also encourages each individual to act to prevent the sale and use of drugs.

-Adopted to implement this policy:
+The following program principles have been adopted to implement this policy:

-- The Student Code of Conduct, supported by Education Code Section 60041, prohibits the unlawful possession, use, or distribution of illicit drugs and/or alcohol by students on its property or as part of any of its activities. - Information regarding applicable legal sanctions under local, State, and Federal law for the unlawful possession or distribution of illicit drugs and/or alcohol is available to all students through the WCC Campus Police Department, the WCC Campus Student Health Office, and the Dean or President's office. - Educational materials regarding health risks associated

-- with the use of illicit drugs and the abuse of alcohol are made available to all students through the Student Health Office.
-More in depth information is available through the Chemical Dependency Program courses. - Information regarding resources for drug or alcohol counseling and treatment are available through the Student Health Office. - The Vice President of Student Services' Office will keep records of all disciplinary actions and evaluate consistency of all enforcement.
+- The Student Code of Conduct, supported by Education Code Section 60041, prohibits the unlawful possession, use, or distribution of illicit drugs and/or alcohol by students on its property or as part of any of its activities. - Information regarding applicable legal sanctions under local, State, and Federal law for the unlawful possession or distribution of illicit drugs and/or alcohol is available to all students through the WCC Campus Police Department and the WCC Campus Student Health Services. - Educational materials regarding health risks associated with the use of illicit drugs and the abuse of alcohol are made available to all students through Student Health Services.
+More in depth information is available through the Chemical Dependency Program courses. - Information regarding resources for drug or alcohol counseling and treatment are available through Student Health Services. - The Dean of Student Services' Office will keep records of all disciplinary actions and evaluate consistency of all enforcement.